 Our consultants are able to see women aged 16 and over only.
 Those under the age of 18 must be accompanied by a parent or guardian for the duration of their appointment.

 We provide general gynaecological and obstetrical services, as well as specialist ultrasound scanning.
 Our full range of gynaecological services can be found here, and more information about our obstetric services can be found here.

 Is it safe for me to have the Covid-19 vaccine?

 Should you have any questions about the vaccine relating to pregnancy or fertility, we recommend reading the Royal College of Obstetricians and Gynaecologists latest advice here and the British Fertility Society advice here.

-Dr Edward Morris, President at the Royal College of Obstetricians and Gynaecologists has said:
+With regards to fertility, Dr Edward Morris, President at the Royal College of Obstetricians and Gynaecologists has said:

 “We want to reassure women that there is no evidence to suggest that Covid-19 vaccines will affect fertility.
 Claims of any effect of Covid-19 vaccination on fertility are speculative and not supported by any data."